Amirtesh/Amirtesh/README.md

   - Writing output files in various biological formats.
   - Familiar with **pairwise sequence alignment** for sequence similarity studies.
   - Familiar wiith **BLAST** for sequence similarity searches and running **blastn**, **blastp**, **blastx**, and **tblastn** using both the **NCBI browser** and **Biopython**.
+  - Basics of using **Bio.Phylo** for working with phylogenetic data.

 ### R Programming: